theMarcHuerta/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 -------

 **Task 2**: Implement the bit flip error helper function (`apply_bit_flips`).
 Then apply bit flip errors to hypervectors before they are stored in item memory, where the bit flip probability is 0.01.
-Use the `monte_carlo`, `study_distributions`, and `plot_hist_distributions` helper functions study the distribution of distances between `fox` and `box`, compared to the distance between `fox` and `car` with and without hardware error.
+Use the `monte_carlo`, `study_distributions`, and `plot_hist_distributions` helper functions to study the distribution of distances between `fox` and `box`, compared to the distance between `fox` and `car` with and without hardware error.

 **Q3.** Try modifying the hardware error rate (`perr`).
-How high can you make the hardware error the two distributions begin to become indistinguishable?
+How high can you make the hardware error until the two distributions begin to become visibly indistinguishable?
 What does it mean conceptually when the two distance distributions have a lot of overlap?

 **Q4.** Try modifying the hypervector size (`SIZE`).
-How small can you make the word hypervectors before the two distributions begin to become indistinguishable?
+How small can you make the word hypervectors before the two distributions begin to become visibly indistinguishable?

 -----

-**Task 3**: Next, fill out the stubs in the item memory class -- there are stubs for threshold-based and winner-take-all queries, and for computing the hamming distances between item memory rows and the query hypervector.
+**Task 3**: Next, fill out the stubs in the item memory class -- there are stubs for threshold-based and winner-take-all queries, and for computing the Hamming distances between item memory rows and the query hypervector.
 The item memory class will be used in later exercises to build a database data structure and an ML model.

 ### Part B: Item Memories [`hdc-db.py`, 10 points total, 2 pts / question]

 Next, we will use this item memory to implement a database data structure; we will be performing queries against an HDC-based database populated with the digimon dataset (`digimon.csv`).
 The HDDatabase class implements the hyperdimensional computing-based version of this data structure, and contains stubs of convenience functions for encoding / decoding strings and database rows, as well as stubs for populating and querying the database.
-We will implement this class and then invoke `build_digimon_database` to build a database using the HDDatabase class.
+We will implement this class and then invoke `build_database` to build a database using the HDDatabase class.
 For simplicity, use a hypervector size of 10,000 to answer these questions unless otherwise stated.

 _Tip_: For this exercise, map every string to an atomic hypervector.
 This will keep retrieval tasks relatively simple.
 For decoding operations, you will likely need to use the self-inverse property of binding and perform additional lookups to recover information.